In This Article

 When it comes to your skin, magnesium is just as important.

-- Reduces cortisol production: Magnesium can be a huge help when it comes to breakouts and hormonal imbalance.
+- Reduces inflammation: Magnesium can be a huge help when it comes to breakouts and hormonal imbalance.
 "Magnesium helps reduce inflammation caused by any type of injury, including those created by acne-causing bacteria invading the skin," says Killian.

 - Assists with DNA repair and replication: "Magnesium is necessary for the enzymes that regulate DNA replication and repair," explains Killian.
 "Without it, the skin is subject to a host of harmful free radical damage and inflammation.
 In other words, fine lines and wrinkles."